austinslatey/Catwork-Security/README.md

   Download or clone this repository from your code editor.
 Open up Microsoft Powershell and type the command "dotnet run" and hit enter to launch.

   ## Usage
-  All data saved as .PNG files in "data" folder of appication.
+  All data saved as .PNG files in "data" folder of application.

   ## License
   MIT